 Typically we use the word “sofa” quite loosely here as it is defined by Merriam-Webster.com as a “long, upholstered usually with arms and a back and often convertible into a bed”.

-I personally wouldn’t think a sofa should convert into a bed, and would call that a sofa bed if so.
+I personally don’t think a sofa should convert into a bed, and would label those as sofa beds if so.

 Nonetheless, there are other furniture which can thread on that grey line: